Free and Cheap Things to Do in Greensboro

 Country Park Greensboro, NC

 Country Park offers something for everyone.
-The expansive green spaces are perfect for kite flying, bubble-chasing, or just enjoying the fresh air.
-The trails are great for easy hikes with little legs, and you might even spot some ducks on the lake!
-Speaking of the lake, during the warmer months you can rent paddleboats for a cruise on the water.
-These rentals are available in 30-minute increments, and believe me when I say that while it seems short, 30 minutes of non-stop paddling is more than enough.
-Once those leg muscles have had a moment to recover, take a leisurely trip up the hill to explore the solar system walk, and enjoy a classic carousel ride!
-Check out our Day Trip to Country Park blog for more info on all that is offered at Country Park.
+The expansive green spaces are perfect for kite flying, bubble-chasing, and just enjoying fresh air.
+The trails are great for easy hikes with little legs, and you might spot ducks on the lake.
+During warmer months you can rent paddleboats for a cruise on the water — available in 30-minute increments, and believe me, 30 minutes of non-stop paddling is more than enough.
+Once those leg muscles have had a moment to recover, take a leisurely trip up the hill to explore the solar system walk and enjoy a classic carousel ride.
+See our full Day Trip to Country Park guide for everything the park has to offer.

 Bur-Mil Park

-Another great option is Bur-Mil Park, which offers a diverse range of activities from a large playground and scenic trails to a wildlife education center.
-The Frank Sharpe Jr. Wildlife Education Center is completely free to visit and is geared towards educating the public about wildlife and natural resources.
-It features live animal exhibits, and a children’s area that little ones will love exploring.
-In the retail section of the Center, you can find fishing passes for the ponds along with bait.
+Bur-Mil Park offers a diverse range of activities from a large playground and scenic trails to a wildlife education center.
+The Frank Sharpe Jr. Wildlife Education Center is completely free and features live animal exhibits and a children’s area that little ones love exploring.
+In the retail section, you can find fishing passes for the ponds along with bait.
 No fishing gear?
-No problem!
-You can participate in the North Carolina Fishing Loan-A-Rod program (available to kids aged 15 and under).
-The park also features an accessible nature-themed playground, ensuring fun for children of all abilities, and pickleball, tennis courts, and a driving range for those looking for a bit more active recreation.
+No problem — kids 15 and under can participate in the North Carolina Fishing Loan-A-Rod program.
+The park also has an accessible nature-themed playground, ensuring fun for children of all abilities, plus pickleball, tennis courts, and a driving range for more active recreation.

 Barber Park

-Barber Park, located on Greensboro’s east side, features a great playground with a designated Tot Spot for the littlest kiddos.
+Barber Park on Greensboro’s east side features a great playground with a designated Tot Spot for the youngest kiddos.
 Bigger kids and grown-ups will appreciate the 18-hole disc golf course.
-Seasonally, there is a large sprayground that is free for families, and the park often hosts free community events in the warmer months at the outdoor amphitheater.
-There’s plenty of space to ride bikes or scooters, and if you find yourself in need of a bike, stop by the Community Bike Shop located within the park to borrow one from their weekly bike library!
+Seasonally, there’s a large sprayground that’s free for families, and the park often hosts free community events at the outdoor amphitheater.
+There’s plenty of space to ride bikes and scooters, and if you need a bike, stop by the Community Bike Shop within the park to borrow one from their weekly bike library.

 LeBauer Park

-Right in the heart of downtown Greensboro, LeBauer Park stands out as a premier destination for families with kids.
-The inclusive playground features climbing structures, musical instruments, and a plaza with seasonal interactive water fountains in which kids can splash around.
-Parents will appreciate the convenience of the nearby coffee kiosk, while children can revel in the freedom of the wide-open lawn.
-As a wonderful bonus, LeBauer Park often hosts free family-friendly programming, including yoga sessions, lively concerts, and engaging kids’ storytimes via the adjacent Central Library.
-And if you do find yourself enjoying LeBauer Park, you’ll be perfectly situated to pop over to Artquest at GreenHill for their Family Art Night!
+Right in the heart of downtown Greensboro, LeBauer Park stands out as a premier family destination.
+The inclusive playground features climbing structures, musical instruments, and a plaza with seasonal interactive water fountains where kids can splash around.
+Parents will appreciate the nearby coffee kiosk, while kids revel in the freedom of the wide-open lawn.
+LeBauer Park regularly hosts free family-friendly programming — yoga sessions, concerts, and kids’ storytimes via the adjacent Central Library.
+And if you’re already at LeBauer, you’re perfectly situated to pop over to GreenHill for Family Art Night!

 Family Attractions in Greensboro